-Looking for a show-stopping dinner idea, this easy low FODMAP mushroom wellington will be the talk of your holiday table!
+Are you looking for a show-stopping dinner idea?
+Whether it's for Christmas dinner or just to try something new, this easy low FODMAP mushroom wellington will be the talk of your holiday table!

 I've never made a wellington before and I was shocked at how easy it was to make!
 So if you're looking for something that feels really fancy this holiday season, this recipe will be a winner!
 Even if you're a beginner-level chef!

 Heads up!
 This recipe works great with or without cheese!
-So feel free to leave it out if you're looking for a dairy-free or vegan option!
+So feel free to leave it out if you're looking for a dairy-free or vegan mushroom wellington option!

 First up, puff pastry.
 If you're in the elimination phase of the low FODMAP diet, you'll need to use gluten-free pastry.
 Remember, unless you have celiac disease, you're managing the FODMAP fructan, not gluten itself.

 Next up, oyster mushrooms.
 According to Monash University, oyster mushrooms are low FODMAP in servings of 1 cup (75 g) per sitting.
 Servings of 2.2 lbs or more are high in the FODMAPs sorbitol and mannitol.

 We'll be using 2 cups of mushrooms, which works out to 25 g per sitting.
 This is well within Monash's recommended range.

 We'll also be using leeks.
 According to Monash, the green part of a leek is low FODMAP in servings of 2/3 cup (54 g) per sitting.
 Servings of 1 cup (75 g) or more are high in the FODMAP mannitol.

 Our veggie wellington calls for 1/2 a cup of leeks total, which works out to 7 g of leeks per serving.
 This is well within Monash's recommended range.